 Hours: Tuesday through Friday, 11 a.m. to 6 p.m.; Saturday and Sunday, closed

-Tinwings is currently a pick-up and food delivery joint, saving men and women the pains of “What’s for dinner?” across Nashville.
+Tinwings is currently a pick-up and food delivery restaurant, saving men and women the pains of “What’s for dinner?” across Nashville.
 The food is fresh and their catering is superb, as well.
 They also host cooking classes, which include dinner, drinks and dessert.
 Plus, they are just the nicest … and that goes a long way in our book.

 5115 Centennial Blvd., Nashville, TN • (615) 679-9746